Whil-/qmk_firmware/keyboards/crkbd/keymaps/whil/readme.md

 # Whil-'s Markstos layout for Colemak DH

-A 3x6 layout for split ergonomic keywords forked from and inspired by Maskstos layout.
+A 3x6 layout for split ergonomic keywords initially forked from Maskstos layout.
+But now heavily modified.

 For a detailed description of Markstos see [markstos Corne layout](https://mark.stosberg.com/markstos-corne-3x5-1-keyboard-layout).
 This layout is based on that layout but significantly modified.